nlsynth/iroha/docs/resource_class.md

 #### phi

-Phi appears in optimzation passes use SSA form.
+Phi appears in optimization passes use SSA form.

 #### print